 Posting selfies from your trip to Paris?
 Tag them with #france, #paris, or other geo-specific hashtags.
 It can also be the location of your business premises.

 Sometimes, social media influencers monetize their social media presence by selling affiliate products or post sponsored content.
 In case they’re promoting Nike shoes, for example, #nike or #fashion are both fitting hashtags to use.

 Our society is not perfect, and if you’d like to show support to groups of people who have been unfairly victimized by something or someone, consider using hashtags like #hurricanekatrina, #stopracism, or anything else that fits the occasion.

 From raising awareness and all the way to increasing follower engagement and capitalizing on a trend, there’s plenty of ways to include hashtags in your social media posts.

 The dos and don’ts of using hashtags on social media

-Before we delve into specific guidelines and recommendations for each of the most popular social media platforms in 2022, a few general tips are in order that apply to all of them.
+Before we delve into specific guidelines and recommendations for each of the most popular social media platforms, a few general tips are in order that apply to all of them.

 DO: Mind the number of hashtags you include